-NOTE: Summer enrollment does count toward the twelve quarters of undergraduate enrollment that the Financial Aid Office uses to determine eligibility for Stanford scholarship funds, even if no scholarship funds are awarded for summer quarter.
+NOTE: Summer enrollment (including the Santiago program) does count toward the twelve quarters of undergraduate enrollment that the Financial Aid Office uses to determine eligibility for Stanford scholarship funds, even if no scholarship funds are awarded for summer quarter.

 The Stanford Financial Aid Office does not award financial aid to students who are not enrolled in degree programs at Stanford.
 If you are a student from another school who will enroll at Stanford for the summer, you should contact the financial aid office at your home schools for information about summer aid.